How to store cilantro in the fridge so that it doesn’t wilt. Keeps fresh for up to one month!

 Do not, I repeat, DO NOT rinse the cilantro until you are ready to use it.
 As mentioned before, clean away the bad leaves and stems with dry hands but don’t rinse the cilantro leaves.
 When you are ready to use the cilantro, remove what you need from the glass and rinse it at that time.

-trim the ends
+3. Trim the ends

 When you have cleaned away the bad leaves, hold the cilantro bundle in one hand and trim about an inch off the ends.
 This gives the stems a fresh, healthy cut which always gives any plant a boost when it’s in water.
 It will also help them rest flush on the bottom of the glass, in about one inch of clean, cold water.

-cover loosely with a plastic bag
+4. Cover loosely with a thin plastic bag.

 Use a light weight, clear plastic bag to cover the cilantro.
 Don’t fix a rubber band around it or secure it in any way.
-Something about the air circulation helps prevent the break down of the leaves by keeping them dry.
+The air circulation helps prevent the break down of the leaves by keeping them dry.
 You can use the bag from the produce department that the cilantro was placed in, but turn it inside out first and dry it off well, removing any loose cilantro pieces that are clinging to it.